The gravitational field

 allows us to move the field strength outside the integral sign and then to

 integrate only the surface area.
-In particular, the area of the spherical
+In particular, the area of spherical

 we obtain: